Indonesian Sea and Coast Guard Unit: Separation from the Ministry of Transportation

 Based on Law No. 17/ 2008 on Shipping, mandated establishment of Sea and Coast Guard, a government agency that carries out the function of sea and coast guard and execute law and regulation related to sea and coast guard, the agency would be under the President's responsibility and will run operationally by the Minister.

 Government regulation regarding sea and coast guard which will define details and technical application should be issued.
 However, due to the debate and pros and cons, since 2008 until 2018, the government regulation has not been finalized and issued yet.

 This debate concerns the dilemma between the statute and harmonious or overlapping maritime patrols, oversight and law enforcement, which is also carried out by the Maritime Security Coordinating Board (which by the end of 2014 has become the Maritime Security Agency), Directorate General of Marine and Fisheries Resources Surveillance under Ministry of Maritime Affairs and Fisheries and several other institutions.

 Minister of Transportation Ignatius Jonan supported the creation of Maritime Security Agency, but rejected of a KPLP under Maritime Security Agency because of KPLP mandated by Law No. 17/ 2008 and KPLP is the agency recognized by IMO (International Maritime Organization).
 Minister Jonan also had proposed KPLP raised from Echelon II to Echelon I (Directorate General), although this reaped controversy from experts.

+In 2024, the third revision of this law further solidified KPLP's role as the sole coast guard authority, which created legal conflicts with the Maritime Security Agency, previously using the title "Indonesia Coast Guard" without legal recognition.

+This development has led to concerns about legal clarity and the effectiveness of Indonesia’s maritime law enforcement both domestically and in international collaborations.